zackhitch/Computer-Architecture-One/LS8-SPEC.md

 instruction is the number of operands + 1 (for the opcode).
 This allows you to know how far to advance the `PC` with each instruction.

-It might also be useful to check the other bits in an emulator implemention, but there are other ways to code it that don't do these checks.
+It might also be useful to check the other bits in an emulator implementation, but there are other ways to code it that don't do these checks.